vidit19sharma/git-demo/README.md

 # git-demo
-this is to check the demo of github and its commands
+This is to check the demo of GitHub and its commands